4finance/uptodate-gradle-plugin/README.md

 uptodate {
     breakTheBuild {
         enabled = true
-        include('regex for dependency group or name to break the build if newer version is found', 'another regex') exclude('regex for dependency group or name NOT to break the build if newer version is found', 'another regex') }
+        includePatterns('regex for dependency group or name to break the build if newer version is found', 'another regex') excludePatterns('regex for dependency group or name NOT to break the build if newer version is found', 'another regex')
+    }
 }
 ```